-DM: How do you feel the team has performed for you?
+DM: How do you feel the team has performed as unit this season?

-DM: Are there any standouts you'd like to mention on this club?
+DM: Any particular standouts you'd like to mention?

 DM: Off-season plans?

 AN: Take care of my family.
 We just had twins in January, so they'll be 9 or 10 months old by the time off season rolls around.
 I'll really have my hands full with my new set of twins and an 8 year old.

 DM: Coach, thank you so much for your time and the best of luck to you and your family.